 Brazil limits foreign ownership of cable and media companies, and has some restrictions on foreign programming contents.
 Foreign ownership of cable companies is limited to 49 percent, and the foreign owner must have a headquarters in Brazil and have had a presence in the country for the prior 10 years.
 Foreign cable and satellite television programmers are subject to an 11 percent remittance tax.
 The tax, however, can be avoided if the programmer invests 3 percent of its remittances in co-production of Brazilian audio-visual services.
-National cable and satellite operators are subject to a fixed title levy on foreign ownership in media outlets to 30 percent, including the print and "open broadcast" (non-cable) television sectors.
+National cable and satellite operators are subject to a fixed title levy on foreign content and foreign advertising released on their channels.
+Law 10,610 (2002) limits foreign ownership in media outlets to 30 percent, including the print and "open broadcast" (non-cable) television sectors.
 Brazil's legislature is considering extension of this restriction to cover Internet Service Providers, pay TV channels and operators, and content producers and distributors.
 Such a change would pose a serious threat to a number of U.S. companies operating in Brazil as content producers/distributors.
 Open television companies are also subject to a regulation requiring that 80 percent of their programming content be domestic in origin.

-Law 10,454 (2002) aims to promote the national film industry through creation of the National Film Agency (ANCINE) and through various regulatory measures.
-The law imposes a fixed title levy on the release of foreign films in theaters, foreign home entertainment products, and foreign programming for broadcast television.
+Law 10,454 (2002) aims to promote the national film industry through creation of the National Film Agency and through various regulatory measures.
+The law imposes a fixed title levy on the release of foreign films in theaters, foreign home entertainment products and foreign programming for broadcast television.